I tried SRE for a service as an embedded SRE

 As you can see in the image above, the error budget for the "Replacement Complete" SLO monitor is completelyNot consumedYou will realize that.

-At first glance, it may be praised that the error budget is not being consumed, but in other words, it can be seen as "are there fewer deployments?" or "are they not taking on technical challenges?"
+At first glance, not consuming the error budget may be praiseworthy, but in other words, it can be seen as "is it because there are fewer deployments?" or "are they not taking on technical challenges?"

 The error budget is the budget allocated to the "technical challenge" against the Target SLO.

-If you have an error budget remaining, try tightening your target so that it is exactly 0% of the target window.
-Or, try increasing the number of deployments and taking on technical challenges.
+If you have a surplus error budget, try tightening your target to bring it to exactly 0% of the target window.
+Alternatively, try increasing the number of deployments and taking on technical challenges.

 About the Target Window

-The Target Window is determined by your regular frequency and development cycle.
+The Target Window is determined by the regular frequency and development cycle.

-The deployment cycle for DotMoney itself is approximately once a week, but since I am the only Embedded SRE working on DotMoney, I decided that 30 days would be a good Target Window given our resources.
+DotMoney's deployment cycle is approximately once a week, but since I am the only Embedded SRE working at DotMoney, I decided that a Target Window of 30 days would be best in terms of resources.

-For example, if your service is deployed every Wednesday, you can set SLO schedules on Thursdays with a one-week Target Window, allowing you to discuss changes to SLOs and error budgets due to feature releases.
+For example, if your service is deployed every Wednesday, you can set regular SLO meetings on Thursdays with a one-week Target Window, allowing you to discuss changes to SLOs and error budgets due to feature releases.

-Considering how things will behave when the error budget runs out, which I will explain in the next section, I think setting the Target Window to one week may be quite strict.
+Considering how things will behave when the error budget runs out, which I will explain in the next section, I think it would be quite difficult to set the Target Window to one week.

 6. When the error budget runs out

-With the consent of the business side, DotMoney will determine how to behave when the error budget is exhausted.
+With the consent of the business side, DotMoney will decide how to proceed when the error budget is exhausted.

-"Except for production outages, fixes to restore reliability, and releases involving external companies, we will prohibit feature releases when the error budget is exhausted."
+"Except for responding to production outages, fixes to restore reliability, and feature releases involving external companies, we prohibit feature releases when the error budget is exhausted."

 We decided to do so.

-DotMoney makes an exception because there are times when it is absolutely necessary to release information due to relationships with external companies.
+DotMoney makes an exception because there are times when it is absolutely necessary to release something due to relationships with external companies.

-Additionally, we also make exceptions when we prohibit the release of a feature if we have the resources to make modifications to restore reliability.
+Additionally, we also make exceptions when prohibiting the release of a feature if we have the resources to make modifications to restore reliability.

-This will slow down feature releases, but it doesn't prevent them.
+This will slow down feature releases, but it will not prevent them.

-In fact, when the error budget ran out, we were close to releasing a new feature, but we were able to secure the resources of one DotMoney engineer to restore reliability, and two of us, including myself, worked on modifications to restore reliability while releasing the new feature in parallel, so I think the way we handled the time when the error budget ran out was quite good.
+In fact, when the error budget ran out, we were close to releasing a new feature, but we were able to secure the resources of one DotMoney engineer to restore reliability, and two of us, including myself, worked on modifications to restore reliability while simultaneously releasing the new feature, so I think the way we handled the situation when the error budget ran out was quite good.

 SRE is a never ending culture.

-Once SRE is introduced, it is necessary to hold regular reviews and to ensure that SRE is incorporated into the service.
+Once SRE is introduced, it is necessary to hold regular reviews and ensure that SRE is fully implemented within the service.

-We regularly check not only the error budget, but also review what we have done so far to see if our SLIs are correct, and whether our SLOs are too lenient or too strict.
+We regularly not only check the error budget, but also review what we have done so far to determine whether the SLI is correct, whether the SLO is too lenient or too strict, etc.

 The regular meeting I'm referring to is the one I belong to.SRGInstead of doing it by myself, Embedded SRE and DotMoney engineersIncluding the business sidepeopleWe will hold regular meetings.

-The goal is to spread SRE by involving people at DotMoney.
+The goal is to spread SRE by involving people on the DotMoney side.

-When we thought about how we could instill SRE throughout the entire service, we realized that it would be difficult not only for regular meetings, but also for those in charge of CS, the front office, and the business side.
+When I thought about how to instill SRE throughout the entire service, I realized that it would be quite difficult not only for regular meetings, but also for those in charge of CS, the front office, and the business side.

 So we created a tool that posts an SLO summary once a week to a random channel that everyone on the service side joins.